expo/expo/docs/versions/v13.0.0/sdk/util.md

 ### `Exponent.Util.reload()`

 Reloads the current experience.
-This will fetch and load the newest available JS supported by the device's Exponent environment.
+This will fetch and load the newest available JS supported by the device's Expo environment.
 This is useful for triggering an update of your experience if you have published a new version.